Azure-Samples/modern-data-warehouse-dataops/archive/single_tech_samples/databricks_enterprise_azure_databricks_environment/README.md

 3. Automate the execution of the deployment script and restrict the privileges to service accounts.

-4. Integrate with the secure identity provider (Azure Active Directory).
+4. Integrate with the secure identity provider (Microsoft Entra ID).

 ### 2.2.
 Other considerations